A Soldier's Play

 A Soldier's Play is a play by American playwright Charles Fuller.
 Set on a US Army installation in the segregation-era South, the play is a loose adaptation of Herman Melville's novella Billy Budd, and follows the murder investigation of the Sergeant in an all-black unit.
 The play uses a murder mystery to explore the complicated feelings of anger and resentment that some African Americans have toward one another, and the ways in which many black Americans have absorbed white racist attitudes.

 The drama won the 1982 Pulitzer Prize for Drama, among other accolades.
 It was the basis for a 1984 feature film adaptation, A Soldier's Story, for which Fuller wrote the screenplay.

 Plot synopsis

-The story takes place at the United States Army's Fort Neal, Louisiana, in 1944 during the time when the military was racially segregated.
-In the opening scene, the audience witnesses the murder of black Sergeant Vernon Waters by an unseen shooter.
+In 1944 at the United States Army's Fort Neal in Louisiana, a light-skinned black man Sergeant Vernon Waters is murdered by an unseen shooter.
 Just before his death, Waters utters the enigmatic cry, "They still hate you!"